-Colorado Early Childhood Education (ECE) Workforce Coalition Releases Recommendations to Improve Recruitment, Support and Retention of Colorado’s ECE educators
+Colorado ECE Workforce Coalition Releases Recommendations to Improve Recruitment, Support and Retention of Colorado’s ECE Educators

 Improving pay and professionalizing careers in early childhood education – including providing clear paths for career growth and professional development – are key to hiring and retaining ECE teachers, according to recommendations released Dec.
 15 from the Colorado Early Childhood Education Workforce Coalition.